markproy/sagemaker-workshop/lab-0-setup/README.md

 ### 4. Access workshop content

-1. Open a new terminal window from your notebook instance.
-From the `Files` tab in your notebook instance, click on `New` / `Terminal`.

-2. From the terminal window, clone the workshop repository using the following command: `git clone https://github.com/markproy/sagemaker-workshop.git`

-3. For some of the labs, you will use the **SageMaker Examples** tab and locate a lab notebook in one of several groups of notebooks.
+1. For some of the labs, you will use the **SageMaker Examples** tab and locate a lab notebook in one of several groups of notebooks.

-4. Click on the **Use** button next to the notebook (e.g., DeepAR-Electricity.ipynb) to download the lab.
+2. Click on the **Use** button next to the notebook (e.g., DeepAR-Electricity.ipynb) to download the lab.

-5. Click on the **Files** tab and open the new folder created.
+3. Click on the **Files** tab and open the new folder created.
 Click on the jupyter notebook (e.g., DeepAR-Electricity.ipynb) to start the lab.

-6. Follow the instructions in the notebook to complete the lab.
+4. Follow the instructions in the notebook to complete the lab.